 - Demographic information such as your date of birth, race/ethnicity and gender identity

-- Health app information such as menstruation flow, steps taken and flights climbed
+- Health app data such as menstruation flow, steps taken, and flights climbed

 - Sensor and usage data from your iPhone and Apple Watch (if applicable) such as how frequently you wear your Apple Watch and number of study related tasks completed within Research app

 - Claims data such as hospitalizations, health conditions, medications, and procedures

 - Survey responses such as menstrual status, health behaviors, and medical history.

 You control what data you share and can stop sharing data with the study at any time.